4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

 ## **Arguments**

-* Instances: list of one or more expected ServiceNow instances; Default: The most used instance: 'instance1'
+* **Instances**: list of one or more expected ServiceNow instances; Default: The most used instance: 'instance1'
-* Credentials: (optional) dictionary of credentials for instances other than 'instance1.'
+* **Credentials**: (optional) dictionary of credentials for instances other than 'instance1.'
 Default is none.
 Dictionary key nomenclature is simply: instance_usr/pwd
-* Persist: Whether the Driver should be kept open after completed login/logins; Default is True
+* **Persist**: Whether the Driver should be kept open after completed login/logins; Default is True

 ## **Functionality**